About 4 months after her son was born, a friend reached out and asked, “Do you think CIO is the best sleep training method?”

 For sleep training, we wouldn’t go in and out of the room randomly just because a book said to do so.
 We carefully observe his behavior and ask ourselves, what is his body language telling us?
 Does he look like he wants to go back to sleep?
 Should we go in and “help” him, or give him more time and space to find a comfortable position?

 So, to answer your question – much depends on your definition of CIO.
-I believe in a “less is more” approach, and try to hold parents back a little bit further to see what their baby is capable of, before reacting to every sound or following some prescribed method.
+I believe in a “less is more” approach, and try to hold parents back a little bit further to see what their baby is capable of, before reacting to every sound, or following some generic sleep training method that supposedly works for all babies!